abiswas3/sportsMaths/ProblemStatement/main.md

 excepting Daniela, she still got ranked 5th.
 Why?
 It is because Lucy, Anne and Sarah ran some other race Holly did not race and beat the AIT by a bigger margin.
 Athletes are not aware of the AIT before a race, so they have no idea if they can beat it.

+Eventually in [part III](../PrimoRank/) of this series we show Holly would have gotten a better rank under our model assumptions.

+Before we go into further disadvantages, we describe to the reader some education pointers we picked up while talking to athletes.

 ## A slight detour: Understanding the incentives of the sport